AudioTore/Chip-9/README.md

 - [ ] Ticktacktoe implemented.
 - [ ] Space invaders implemented.
 - [ ] My own ROM format (like .ch8)

+## Specifications

+If you want too implement this yourself the Specifications are in "docs"